Apple, BMW in courtship with an eye on car collaboration

 A further complication was the departure of BMW's board member for development Herbert Diess, who played a leading role in initial discussions with Apple.
 He defected to Volkswagen (VOWG_p.DE) in December.

-Diess, who declined to comment for this piece, oversaw the development of BMW's "i" vehicles which are built using light weight carbon fiber, using a radical approach to design and manufacturing.
+Diess, who declined to comment for this piece, oversaw the development of BMW's "i" vehicles which are built using light weight carbon fibre, using a radical approach to design and manufacturing.

-Car technology has become a prime area of interest for Silicon Valley companies ranging from Google Inc (GOOGL.O), which has built a prototype self-driving car, to electric car-maker Tesla Motors Inc (TSLA.O).
+Car technology has become a prime area of interest for Silicon Valley companies ranging from Google Inc, which has built a prototype self-driving car, to electric car-maker Tesla Motors Inc.

 Diess has said the German auto industry needs to undergo radical change because consumers are demanding more intelligent cars and anti-pollution rules mean the next generation vehicles will increasingly be low emission electric and hybrid variants.